hado14052015-design/OpenA64/README.md

 │   ├── arm_cache_hierarchy.v
 │   ├── arm_npu.v            # Neural-network / MAC accelerator
 │   └── ...
 (34 files total)
-└── (PDK files (only sky130 liberty files and lef and tlef files) at repo root and verilog files are comressed for the file size limits — see other docs)
+└── (verilog files are comressed for the file size limits — see other docs)
 ```

 ## Structure of each file